-Prohibit the use of DEI statements in faculty hiring, and in all other aspects of university operations.
-DEI statements require fealty to a campus orthodoxy and point to an ideologically homogenous, left-wing faculty where they are used in any aspect of university operations.
+Prohibit the use of DEI statements in faculty hiring, since they require fealty to a campus orthodoxy and point to an ideologically homogenous, left-wing faculty where they exist.

 Order civil rights investigations of all university units in which women vastly outnumber men among the student body and/or faculty- especially colleges of nursing and education- for disparate impact.
 Uncover any anti-male elements of curriculum or programming.